nathanberry97/personalWebsite/web/posts/creatingYourFirstNeovimPlugin.md

 ## 2023-12-28

 ```
-Making plugin creation easy even dummies can do it.
+Making plugin creation easy even dummies can do it
 ```

 Over the Christmas period I've been doing my yearly review of my neovim config